Bachelor of Commerce (BCom) in International Supply Chain Management

 The Bachelor of Commerce in International Supply Chain Management is comprised of a number of modules all of which have been deliberately synergised to provide students with a world-class SCM and business qualification.

-Consisting of three independent streams (Transport and Logistics, Procurement and Public Procurement), the degree has been designed to provide students with a content-rich and application-oriented learning experience with the emphasis on employability and tangible value-add to companies.
+Consisting of two independent streams (Transport and Logistics and Procurement), the degree has been designed to provide students with a content-rich and application-oriented learning experience with the emphasis on employability and tangible value-add to companies.
 The best-in-class content has been benchmarked and validated by subject matter experts across various sectors and disciplines for use in this programme.

 IMM Graduate School’s BCom in International Supply Chain Management is accredited by the Chartered Institute of Logistics and Transport (CILT), the global body of international professionals for everyone who works within supply chain, logistics and transport.